Russian dam disaster kills 10, scores missing

 The Sayano-Shushenskaya plant represents 25 percent of RusHydro's total capacity of 25.3 gigawatts of power.

 "The accident will serve as a reminder of the importance of electricity in a modern economy, and that safety and reliability cannot be achieved without proper funding," analysts at investment bank Renaissance Capital said in a research note.

 Russia's financial markets regulator suspended trading in RusHydro shares on both main stock exchanges at the company's request.
 The stock had fallen 7.1 percent on the MICEX exchange when suspended, while the main index was down 3 percent.

 Zubakin said three of the station's 10 power generating units had been destroyed and repairs would take years.

-Electricity to the Khakassia and Sayanogorsk plants was cut but both switched to supplies from neighbouring regions and resumed normal operations, said Vladimir Shulekin, spokesman for the Sayanogorsk plant.
+Electricity to the Khakassia and Sayanogorsk plants was cut but both switched to supplies from neighboring regions and resumed normal operations, said Vladimir Shulekin, spokesman for the Sayanogorsk plant.

-But, at an emergency meeting chaired by Energy Minister Sergei Shmatko and attended by Deripaska, aluminium output cuts were discussed as a possible way of creating additional energy reserves for autumn and winter.
-[ID:nLH586690]
+But, at an emergency meeting chaired by Energy Minister Sergei Shmatko and attended by Deripaska, Aluminum output cuts were discussed as a possible way of creating additional energy reserves for autumn and winter.

 Putin, shown on Vesti television monitoring the situation from the emergencies ministry in Moscow, ordered his deputy Igor Sechin to propose changes to state-regulated electricity prices in Siberia in response to the accident, agencies reported.